-Stout Memorial Grove Trail is a 0.7 mile lightly trafficked loop trail located near Crescent City, CA that features a river and is good for all skill levels.
+Stout Memorial Grove Trail is a 0.7 mile lightly trafficked loop trail located near Crescent City, California that features a river and is good for all skill levels.
 The trail is primarily used for hiking, walking, and nature trips and is accessible year-round.

 This stand of huge old growth coastal redwoods is a reminder of what this forest was thousands of years ago.
 This grove of immense redwoods is worth the long drive out Howland Hill Rd. and the short hike around the trail.
 It's a dense concentration of some of the largest trees in the area.

 This was a great hike!
 We had 3 little ones with us - ages 6,4,2 and they did great!
 Lots of trees to explore and logs to climb on.
 We didn't trust the directions at first and parked out on the road - follow the directions all the way to the trailhead!

 this is an easy and beautiful hike. you can see some of the large downed trees and a river near by. it has an outhouse and has paved areas.

 Nice simple flat easy loop for almost anyone to enjoy some beautiful redwoods.
 If you are fit enough to walk 3/4 of a mile on a sidewalk go and enjoy this walk with your camera...